 Many of those who took part in the assassination of Caesar was formerly ardent supporters of Pompey and had fought at Pharsalus.
 However, the dread of monarchy was so ingrained in the minds of the Roman elite that it was more powerful than gratitude and even personal feelings.
 Cassius the prime mover of the conspiracy was able to present the assassination of the victor of Pharsalus as tyrannicide, the killing of a tyrant.
 This persuaded many including Brutus to join the plot as they saw it as their duty as Romans.
 However, the evidence that Caesar wanted a return to monarchy is scanty and not conclusive.
 Whatever his intentions, it is clear that the conspirators believed that he was determined to rule as king.

 Breakdown in relations with the Senate

-While many of the conspirators were angered by the apparent pretensions of Caesar to royalty, others were angered over his apparent lack of respect for Roman senators.
-Several of the conspirators were linked to senators and the plotters believed that they were acting in the name of the Senate.
+While the apparent pretensions of Caesar angered many of the conspirators, others were angered over his apparent lack of respect for Roman senators.
+Several of the conspirators were linked to senators, and the plotters believed that they were acting in the name of the Senate.
 Senators were technically the lawmakers and the ultimate source of authority in the Republic.
 However, Caesar treated that body in a high-handed manner and often with contempt.
 He did not act in a respectful manner towards the Senate and this alienated many of them.